rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_id: "10217"
+  - banner_id: "10219"
-    banner_title: Vignettes of Revolutionary Virginia
+    banner_title: A Sea of Possibilities
-    banner_author: Brent Tarter
+    banner_subtitle: The Revolutionary Atlantic World of Captain Thomas Allen
-    banner_subtitle: Remarkable Stories from the Founding of the Nation
+    banner_author: Kenneth J. Banks
-    banner_quote: "Compares to most histories as Cheerios compare to Shredded Wheat: it’s just as nourishing, but being divided into spoonfuls makes it infinitely more digestible."
+    banner_quote: Banks offers nothing less than an essential and compelling corrective to the canonical interpretation of the Revolution.
-    banner_attr: Robert G. Parkinson, Binghamton University
+    banner_attr: David J. Hancock, University of Michigan
 related_book:
   - "5744"
   - "5617"